flatironinstitute/mountainlab-js/README.md

 ```
 The output of this command will explain how to configure MountainLab on your system (it simply involves setting environment variables by editing a .env file).
 Further information is provided below.

-Note that, when installed using conda, mountainlab will default to searching a configuration directory within the current conda env (in this case: `~/conda/envs/mlab/etc/mountainlab/`; more generally, it will be at `$CONDA_PREFIX/etc/mountainlab`).
+Note that, when installed using conda, MountainLab will default to searching a configuration directory within the current conda env (in this case: `~/conda/envs/mlab/etc/mountainlab/`; more generally, it will be at `$CONDA_PREFIX/etc/mountainlab`).
 It will *not* search `~/.mountainlab/` by default.
 Conda will also install all processor plugins in the `packages` subdirectory at that location.
-This isolation allows users to switch between multiple independent installs of different versions of mountainlab.
+This isolation allows users to switch between multiple independent installs of different versions of MountainLab.

 Further test the installation by running